Table of contents

 [Sources: McKinsey & Company, Fortune Business Insights.
 NEXTDC, Grand View Research, and MarketsandMarkets.]

 Most respondents now indicate that both their organizations and individuals utilize generative AI.
-This year, 65 percent report regular use in at least one business function, a significant increase from one-third last year.
-Organizations typically use generative AI in two functions, primarily marketing and sales, and product and service development, identified as high-value areas for AI adoption.
-The most notable growth from 2023 is in marketing and sales, where adoption has more than doubled.
+This year, 65 percent report regular use in at least one business function, a significant increase from one third last year.
+Organizations typically use generative AI in two functions, primarily marketing and sales, and product and service development, which are identified as high value areas for AI adoption.
+The most notable growth since 2023 has been in marketing and sales, where adoption has more than doubled.
 However, only two use cases within marketing and sales are reported by 15 percent or more of respondents.

 Percentage of Respondents’ Organizations Regularly Using Generative AI by Function: